 Leadership project/venture: To Explore and Experience the Extra Ordinary

 Shankar plans to setup an organization which strives to collect, preserve and publish information and services around Indian heritage.
 The organization will establish partnerships with Government organizations, NGOs, universities, researchers and enthusiasts.
 The idea is to build a technology platform that will use the acquired information and build curated data with specific dimensions of time, location and specialty.

-Sumangali Gada – Director, Adity Designs and Founder, Praja Foundation
+Sumangali Gada – Director – Adity Designs Founder – Praja Foundation

 Sumangali is a Director at Adity Designs, a company that works on design and manufacture projects with luxury brands world over.
-Sumangali manages business development and finance for the company, and has been part of its growth for the past 14 years.
+Sumangali manages business development and finance for the company, and has been part of its growth for the past 19 years.
 In 2012, Sumangali started an independent design venture “Forest of Chintz” which makes fashion accessories sold at boutiques worldwide.
 Prior to this she was a consultant with the Business Consulting Practice at Arthur Andersen for three years.
 Sumangali graduated from Sydenham College Mumbai, and subsequently completed her Masters in Management Studies at NMIMS, Mumbai.
 In addition to ADITY, Sumangali is a founder and trustee at the PRAJA Foundation that works in the space of Accountability and Good Governance for the city of Mumbai.
-She is a Fellow of the Famous V of Ananta Aspen’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network.
+She is also an active member of the community and a part of a few other not for profit advisory’s and Boards.
+She is a Fellow of Class 5 of Ananta Aspen Centre’s Kamalnayan Bajaj Fellowship and a member of Aspen Global Leadership Network

 Leadership project/venture: Giving